EV Range and Charging Cost Calculator

 How does this calculator estimate range?

-Why is my real range lower?
+Why is my real range lower than the WLTP figure?